Enjoy this easy and delicious baked Sheet Pan Chicken and Butternut Squash on busy weeknights. It’s healthy, tasty, and clean-up is a breeze!

-It’s fall and time for cozy sweaters and comforting delicious home-cooked food.
-This Sheet Pan Chicken and Butternut Squash recipe is just that.
-It gets its flavor from Dijon mustard and fresh garlic and a hint of sweetness from maple syrup.
-Plus, it’s super simple and nutritious!
+This Sheet Pan Chicken and Butternut Squash recipe is perfect when you want a comforting, delicious home-cooked meal.
+It gets its flavor from Dijon mustard, fresh garlic, and a hint of sweetness from maple syrup.

 Speaking of vegetables, we picked up a beautiful butternut squash at our local farmer’s market because it’s in season and has a sweet, nutty taste.
 Butternut squash is an excellent choice for a healthy addition to your meal since it’s rich in calcium, magnesium, potassium, and vitamins B6 and E.